 A gene called HFE is most often the cause of hereditary hemochromatosis.
 You inherit one HFE gene from each of your parents.
 The HFE gene has two common mutations, C282Y and H63D.
-Genetic testing can reveal whether you have these mutations in your HFE gene.
+Genetic testing can reveal whether you have these changes in your HFE gene.

-- If you inherit 2 abnormal genes, you may develop hemochromatosis.
-You can also pass the mutation on to your children.
-But, not everyone who inherits two genes develops problems linked to the iron overload of hemochromatosis.
+- If you inherit two altered genes, you may develop hemochromatosis.
+You also can pass the altered gene on to your children.
+But not everyone who inherits two genes develops problems linked to the iron overload of hemochromatosis.

 How hemochromatosis affects your organs

-Iron plays an essential role in several body functions, including helping in the formation of blood.
-But, too much iron is toxic.
+Iron plays an essential role in several body functions, including helping produce blood.
+But too much iron is toxic.

-A hormone called hepcidin, secreted by the liver, normally controls how iron is used and absorbed in the body, as well as how excess iron is stored in various organs.
-In hemochromatosis, the normal role of hepcidin is disrupted, causing your body to absorb more iron that it needs.
+A hormone secreted by the liver, called hepcidin, controls how iron is used and absorbed in the body.
+It also controls how excess iron is stored in various organs.
+In hemochromatosis, the role of hepcidin is affected, causing the body to absorb more iron than it needs.

-This excess iron is stored in major organs, especially your liver.
-Over a period of years, the stored iron can cause severe damage that may lead to organ failure and chronic diseases, such as cirrhosis, diabetes and heart failure.
-Though many people have faulty genes that cause hemochromatosis, only about 10 percent of them develop iron overload to a degree that causes tissue and organ damage.
+This excess iron is stored in major organs, especially the liver.
+Over a period of years, the stored iron can cause severe damage that may lead to organ failure.
+It also can lead to long-lasting diseases, such as cirrhosis, diabetes and heart failure.
+Many people have gene changes that cause hemochromatosis.
+However, not everyone develops iron overload to a degree that causes tissue and organ damage.

 Hereditary hemochromatosis isn't the only type of hemochromatosis.
 Other types include:

 - Neonatal hemochromatosis.
-In this severe disorder, iron builds up rapidly in the liver of the developing fetus.
+In this severe disorder, iron builds up rapidly in the liver of the developing baby in the womb.
 It is thought to be an autoimmune disease, in which the body attacks itself.

 - Secondary hemochromatosis.This form of the disease is not inherited and is often referred to as iron overload.
-People with certain types of anemia or chronic liver disease may need multiple blood transfusions, which can lead to excess iron accumulation.
+People with certain types of anemia or liver disease may often need multiple blood transfusions.
+This can lead to excess iron buildup.

 - Ethnicity.
 People of Northern European descent are more prone to hereditary hemochromatosis than are people of other ethnic backgrounds.
-Hemochromatosis is less common in African-Americans, Hispanics and Asian-Americans.
+Hemochromatosis is less common in people of Black, Hispanic and Asian ancestry.

 - Liver problems.
 Cirrhosis — permanent scarring of the liver — is just one of the problems that may occur.
 Cirrhosis increases your risk of liver cancer and other life-threatening complications.

-- Pancreas problems.
+- Diabetes.
 Damage to the pancreas can lead to diabetes.